 Introduction

 Machine Learning is the way by which a machine can interpret, understand and make meaning from a large volume of data.
 It is often purported that they do this in a way that mimics human behaviour and methodology.
 “Machine learning is an umbrella term that refers to a broad range of algorithms that perform intelligent predictions based on a data set.
 These data sets are often large, perhaps consisting of millions of unique data points.
-Recent progress in machine learning has attained what appears to be a human level of semantic understanding and information extraction, and sometimes the ability to detect abstract patterns with greater accuracy than human experts”.
+Recent progress in machine learning has attained what appears to be a human level of semantic understanding and information extraction, and sometimes the ability to detect abstract patterns with greater accuracy than human experts” (J, et al., 2019).
 Machine learning and artificial intelligence are symbiotic, in the sense that one cannot exist without at least some aspect of the other.
 Therefore, to gain a true understanding of Machine Learning, it is important for us to understand what Artificial Intelligence is.

-As defined by Prof Dalvinder Singh Grewal, PhD; “artificial intelligence is the mechanical simulation system of collecting knowledge and information and processing intelligence of universe: (collating and interpreting) and disseminating it to the eligible in the form of actionable intelligence.”.
-It is the way by which a machine collects, collates, and acts on information it receives from artificial sensors.
+As defined by Prof Dalvinder Singh Grewal, PhD; “artificial intelligence is the mechanical simulation system of collecting knowledge and information and processing intelligence of universe: (collating and interpreting) and disseminating it to the eligible in the form of actionable intelligence.”
+(IOSR-JCE, 2021) It is the way by which a machine collects, collates, and acts on information it receives from artificial sensors.
 What makes it different from natural intelligence is that the processing is done entirely through artificial means and sensors.
 Artificial intelligence allows information to be collected by a machine’s software and hardware, usually a type of sensor, to be used by the machine to learn.
 This differs from machine learning, where its intent is to maximise the self-cognition of a machine with little to no human intervention.
 Unlike other types of artificial intelligence, machine learning does not require intensive programming and it allows a machine to learn by itself.
 This allows a machine to learn by itself.

 Machine Learning

-The concept of machine learning falls into three differing categories, supervised, unsupervised and semi-supervised.
+The concept of machine learning falls into three differing categories, (IBM, 2021) supervised, unsupervised and semi-supervised.
 In supervised learning, a machine is given a dataset and instructed to interpret it using a defined logical sequence.
 In unsupervised learning, the dataset is interpreted by the machine using a sequence of its own creation.
 It does not rely on human intervention to discover hidden patterns or data groupings.
 Semi-supervised learning uses a combination of both.
 It provides the machine with a smaller dataset and a defined logical sequence, which allows the machine to learn and adapt to create its own rationale to apply to future datasets.
 This can be useful when a machine creator only has access to limited number of datasets; by exposing the machine to many smaller sets it can be taught more with less overall exposure.
 An automated system capable of self-learning can predict the result of a situation, an event or task based on the relevant information available.
 Using this logic, a machine can in essence pre-empt future outcomes, based on historical datasets.

 The understanding and development of machine learning has diversified greatly over the past couple of years.
 Recent discoveries have branched into new areas of study such as: automated machine learning, neural Networks and transfer learning, showcasing some of the most advanced machine learning technologies and applications.